andrewcooke/cosas/README.md

 * [executables](https://github.com/andrewcooke/cosas/tree/main/apps)
-  built on the two libraries above.  these either test functionality in cosas or are applications that can be deployed to the MTM WC.
+  built on the two libraries above.  these either test functionality in cosas or are applications that can be deployed to the MTM WC. note - many are historical artefacts and may not currently compile.

 * other scraps that were need along the way (currently some python code to explore DNL errors)